mru00/cutlet/README.md

 cutlet - Panel Cut Optimization

-cutlet is my approach on guillotine panel cut optimization.
-There are many commercial solutions available, but I found no promising Open Source implementation.
+cutlet is my approach on guillotine panel cut optimization, primarily concerned with cutting panels from stock sheets of wood.

+There are many commercial solutions available, but I found no promising [Open Source implementation](#open-source-implementations).

+This project is implemented in Java 1.8, using Maven.

 ![image](https://cloud.githubusercontent.com/assets/581904/23873417/3dcddb1e-0832-11e7-8f96-502afaa06bf2.png)